Nitzan Alon: Career

 During his term as commander of the Judea and Samaria Division, Alon was harshly criticized by the Jewish settlers in the West Bank who claim that he is "stacked against the settler movement".
 In July 2011, settlers attacked his military jeep at Tapuah Junction, and protested outside his home, harassing him and his family.
 The Jerusalem Post called him "the most radical, politically insubordinate officer to have held the position in recent memory", claiming that he "went out of his way to demonize and attack Israeli residents of Judea and Samaria, [claiming] without evidence continuously ... that acts of vandalism against Arab property in Judea and Samaria and inside of the 1949 armistice lines is the work of Jewish residents of the areas".

 At the end of his term as commander of the Judea and Samaria Division, Alon stated: "Even today an extremist minority, small in number but not in influence, could bring about a major escalation via acts that are dubbed 'price tag', but amount to terrorism.
 [These acts] should not just be condemned for their inherent injustice and stupidity; they must be stopped, and their perpetrators arrested, more effectively than we have succeeded in doing thus far".
 In an editorial, the Israeli daily Haaretz called his stance "supremely statesmanlike", and the proof "that not only is he a brave and decorated soldier, but he is also a man of conscience, who fears for the future of his society".

+In October 2023, following the October 7 attacks, Alon was appointed as the IDF's Commander of the Intelligence Array for Locating the Abducted and Missing Persons.
+In that role, he served as one of a four person delegation for negotiating a ceasefire and hostage release agreement.
+According to leaked reports, Alon had privately criticized the government headed by Netanyahu of hindering an agreement.

+Personal life

 Alon is married to Mor Alon.
 The couple has four children.